8 RX 8 Tips for Content Creation

 And here is what the results sound like, with Voice De-noise turned on halfway through:

 To make the contrast really obvious, I cranked the Reduction amount way up.
 In practice though, you’d want to make multiple passes with less Reduction to avoid artifacts.

 Mouth clicks (also called mouth snaps) are one of the more unpleasant aspects of voice recording.
 Most speakers can’t help them; when the speaker opens their mouth, the separation of their lips produces an audible click.
 Back in the Bad Old Days, editors would have to chop these out one at a time.
-RX 8 makes the process a lot nicer with the Mouth De-click module.

 The Mouth De-click module looks like this:

 If it looks a bit like the regular De-click module to you, that’s because it’s largely meant to work the same way, with click widening to smooth out the fixes made.